 Shapley et al.’s (2003) LBGs, around z ~ 3.0, fall within the range of NIRCam.
 The emission lines they detect, O III] λ1661 and λ1666, get shifted to 0.6 – 0.8 µm range.
 NIRCam is sensitive in the 0.6 – 5 µm range, thus able to observe these emission lines.
 Additionally, He II λ1640, shifted to around 0.65 µm at z ~ 3, also falls in the range of NIRCam.

-Further, in the low-z range, optical and IR emission lines become accessible to JWST.
-For example, He II λ4686, [O III] λ5007, and [N II] λ6584 in the 2 ≤ z ≤ 5 range are accessible to JWST’s NIRCam.
+Further, optical and IR emission lines become accessible to JWST in the 2 ≤ z ≤ 5 range.
+For example, He II λ4686, [O III] λ5007, and [N II] λ6584 are accessible to JWST’s NIRCam.
 We also expect that some IR emission lines, like [Ar III] λ7135 and [O II] λ7325 will be observable in this range.
 With peak log(Wλ) around 2-3, these emission lines should be bright enough as well.

 With higher-z galaxies, many of the UV emission lines get shifted into the range of JWST.
 For example, the N IV] λ1486 emitter studied by Raiter et al. (2010) at z ~ 5.6 gets shifted into the range of NIRCam.
 In addition to NIRCam, JWST’s MIRI is sensitive in the 0.5 to 28.3 µm and will provide medium resolution spectroscopy (R~3000) over this range.

-Many of our UV emission lines are stronger in the dust-free simulations than the baseline model and could thus be used as dust diagnostics (see Figure 7a).
+Many of our UV emission lines are stronger in the dust-free simulations than the baseline model and could thus be used as dust diagnostics (Figure 7a).
 For example, N V λ1240 and Si II] λ2335 increases 0.4 dex and 0.5 respectively when dust is not included in our models.
 [O V] λ1218 both emits more strongly and in a greater range on the LOC place when dust is not included.
 All of these emission lines will be accessible to JWST’s MIRI well into the high-z range.

+[WHAT DO YOU THINK ABOUT REPLACING N III 991 WITH O IV 1549 BELOW?
+IT SHOWS GREATER CHANGE, STRONGER EMISSION, AND IS COMMONLY MENTIONED IN LITERATURE]

+[I assume you mean C IV 1549?
+That’s fine; I’ve changed the analysis.
+Is it ok that both of the lines we now suggest are carbon though?
+Also we have to keep our JWST plots cut at 17, else we end up contradicting ourselves. – Helen]

+[I THINK BOTH LINES COMING FROM CARBON IS OK.
+HOW DO WE CONTRADICT OURSELVES BY INCLUDING A GREATER RANGE OF PHYSICAL CONDITIONS?]

 We predict, however, that C III λ977 and C IV λ1549 will be the most useful UV emission lines for JWST observations.
 Given that with JWST, we will be looking at the early universe, we expect there to be less dust and low metallicity since there are fewer supernova remnants and less chemical enrichment (AGN3).
-C III λ977, a temperature-sensitive collisionally excited FUV line, has been used in AGN literature to discriminate between pure shock and photoionization modes of excitation (Allen, Dopita & Tsvetanov 1998).
-C IV λ1549, another collisionally excited FUV line, proves even more useful in this regard (Allen, Dopita & Tsvetanov 1998).
-However, in these low dust, low metallicity environments, we expect little to no AGN contribution (Hopkins et al. 2006) since we are past the AGN epoch (z < 3) of galaxy evolution.
+C III λ977, a temperature-sensitive collisionally excited FUV line, has been used in AGN literature to discriminate between pure shock and pure photoionization models of excitation, while C IV λ1549, another collisionally excited FUV line, proves even more useful in this regard (Allen, Dopita & Tsvetanov 1998).
+However, in low dust, low metallicity environments, we expect little to no AGN contribution (Hopkins et al. 2006) since we are past the AGN epoch (z < 3) of galaxy evolution.
 C III λ977 and C IV λ1549 become stronger under these conditions (Figure 8).